tomimick/restpie3/README.md

 [Ansible](https://www.ansible.com/) is one of the best lightweigt tools to automate infra tasks.
 It simply runs commands over the SSH against all your servers.

-I have prepared 4 Ansible scripts to setup RESTPie3 quickly on a Linux server(s).
+I have prepared Ansible scripts to setup RESTPie3 quickly on a Linux server(s).
 These steps have been verified to work with Debian 12.5 "bookworm".

+The scripts setup Redis + PostgreSQL + RESTPie3 + Caddy on your server(s).
+[Caddy](https://caddyserver.com) is a solid and simple www server written in Go that can run as a proxy in front of uwsgi.

 Prerequisites:
-- Have a root ssh access to your server(s) via ssh publickey, and use ssh-agent to store your private key so you don't have to type it all the time.
+- Have a root ssh access to your server(s) via ssh publickey, and use ssh-agent to store your private key so you don't have to type the passphare all the time.
 After setup you should disable server root access.
 - Update your server to the latest versions: `apt update & apt upgrade`
 - Locally create a new ssh-key for the user-level Linux account that is later used for deploys `ssh-keygen -t rsa -f ~/.ssh/id_myapp -C 'restpie3 deploy account'`